Grilled Chicken and Raspberry Syrup Vinaigrette Salad

 - 10 oz romaine lettuce, cut into bite size pieces (you can use more if you like)

 - 1 cup cherry or grape tomatoes, halved

 - 2 barbecued chicken breasts, shredded into bite size pieces

 For the Raspberry Syrup Vinaigrette Dressing

 - 2 tablespoons extra virgin olive oil

-- Place the romaine lettuce, avocadoes, chicken, and grape tomatoes in a large salad bowl.
+- Place the romaine lettuce, avocadoes, chicken, grape tomatoes, and green onions in a large salad bowl.

 - Toss to combine.